gem5/website/_pages/documentation/contributing_beginners_guide.md

 lines, and multiple paragraphs. **No line in the description may exceed 75 characters.**

+To improve the navigability of the gem5 project we would appreciate if commit messages include a link to the relevant Jira issue/issues.

 Below is an example of how a gem5 commit message should be formatted:

 ```